 Record and Report the Incidents

 After familiarizing yourself with your employer’s process for reporting a sexual harassment complaint, you should follow the steps as carefully as possible.
 This can include filling out a form, sending an email to HR, or a variety of other approaches.
 Whatever the process, you should keep a copy of your reports for yourself as well.
 Whenever sending a report by email, it’s best to request a delivery and read receipt to keep track of when the appropriate party has received your report.
+These may become necessary in a sexual harassment lawsuit in California.
 Details to include in your reports are:

 • Who was responsible for the harassment;